rladiesaustin/R4DS_workshop_series/README.md

 2) R files for each session.
 Try opening these in R and doing some of the activities!
 The R scripts will have the same prefix number as the slides that they go with

 01_ = ggplot and dplyr.
 Covers chapters 3 and 5 in R4DS
+02_ = workflow and exploratory data analysis (EDA).
+Covers chapters 4 and 6-8 in R4DS.

 check out our meetup page for upcoming R4DS meetups: https://www.meetup.com/rladies-austin/